Wrexham city centre: Main shopping area

 The main arteries of the city centre link all previous areas.
 Running in an easterly direction from Grosvenor Road, Regent Street and Hope Street are the main shopping streets within the city, terminating at the base of St Giles' Church on Church Street, next to High Street.
 Leading off these streets are a number of other streets, including Queen Street.
 The majority of this area is pedestrianised, and contains a number of notable landmarks including the thatched 'Horse & Jockey' pub and mock Tudor architecture at Hope St/Queen St.

 Queens Square

 The square is the focal point in the city centre.
 It plays host to daily events, Christmas celebrations and weekly markets.
 The square merges with Llwyn Isaf.

-Parciau (Including Pen-y-Bryn)
+Parciau (including Pen-y-Bryn)

-Parciau is the name given to the southernmost area of the city centre.
-Much of the area is covered by Belle Vue Park, Wrexham, a substantial Victorian park built to commemorate the Jubilee of Wrexham's charter.
+The name "Parciau" was given to the land around what is now Bellevue Park in 1908, prior to the park's construction.
+A substantial Victorian park built to commemorate the Jubilee of Wrexham's charter.
 The park is known for its bowl, which holds many summer musical events.
-Bridge Street, Pen-y-Bryn and Ruthin road all come under the Parciau area.
+Bridge Street, Pen-y-Bryn and Ruthin Road all surround the park.